 Craig A. Parisot

-Currently, Craig is the Chief Executive Officer of ATA, LLC (Advanced Technology Applications) headquartered in the heart of Tysons Corner, Virginia.
+Currently, Craig is the Chief Executive Officer of ATA, LLC (Advanced Technology Applications) headquartered in Great Falls, Virginia.
 ATA is a Design+Build partner providing full stack data science solutions to multiple industry sectors serving commercial and government clients.
 Through its emphasis on merit-based hiring and promotion, ATA has built a diverse culture of high performing scientists, engineers and analysts.
 Through the company' unmanned systems practice area, ATA licenses capabilities that perform planning, compliance and optimization functions.

-Craig is also the founder and President of the management consulting firm, AvalonBridge, and a founding member of ExoGenius LLC, a powerful decision support tool for nurturing entrepreneurs and improving angel, venture capital and private equity investment returns.
-He is a partner in the The Wine Outlet, a local wine and gourmet food chain with locations throughout Northern Virginia and the District of Columbia.
+Craig is also the founder and President of the management consulting firm, AvalonBridge.
+He is a partner in the The Wine Outlet, a local wine and gourmet food chain with locations throughout Northern Virginia.
 He also engages in angel and growth stage investing, primarily focused on advanced technology companies in the areas of big data, mobile apps, cloud computing and cybersecurity.

 Previously, he was a founding executive of Altamira Technologies, serving as the company’s first Chief Strategy Officer and was the Chief Operating Officer of Invertix Corporation, a national security technology company that operated at the nexus of ISR and cloud computing; which was ultimately acquired by private equity in late 2012 following two consecutive appearances on Inc. magazine’s list of the 500 fastest growing private companies in America.
 At Invertix, Craig led day to day operations, recruiting, technology development and all growth initiatives achieving a 78% compounded annual growth rate during one of the most challenging economic periods in the United States since the great depression.